-Unfortunately, the accounting does not seem to work out the same way in HR as it does in Finance.
+Unfortunately, accounting does not seem to work out the same way in HR as it does in Finance.
 Rarely (if ever) does this simple formula work when counting people instead of money.

-There are a number of common reasons why this formula fails when applying it to the reconciliation of headcount over time:
+There are a number of common reasons why this formula fails when applying it to the reconciliation of headcount reports over time:

-- People that start at the beginning of month are included in both starting headcount and hires for the time period, leading to some of the same people being counted twice.
+- People that start at the beginning of the month are included in both starting headcount and hires for the time period, leading to some of the same people being counted twice.

-- People that leave at the end of the month are included in both ending headcount and terminations for the time period, again leading to a double counting.
+- People that leave at the end of the month are included in both ending headcount and terminations for the time period, again leading to double counting.

-- People that are on leave of absence may suddenly enter or exit headcount without a hire or termination.
+- People that are on leave of absence may suddenly enter or exit headcount without hire or termination.

 - The company may have restrictions on certain types of workers (e.g. Interns, Contractors) and exclude them from the headcount when they are in that category.
-If these workers move from an excluded category to one that is included in headcount, or vice versa, they might suddenly appear or disappear from headcount without a hire or termination.
+If these workers move from an excluded category to one that is included in the headcount, or vice versa, they might suddenly appear or disappear from the headcount without hire or termination.

-- The company may want to exclude certain Hire and Termination actions, such as acquisitions or divestitures, which again will cause unbalanced headcount and a worker to suddenly appear or disappear from headcount
+- The company may want to exclude certain Hire and Termination actions, such as acquisitions or divestitures, which again will cause an unbalanced headcount and a worker to suddenly appear or disappear from the headcount

 Fortunately, One Model can solve all of these issues in balancing headcount relatively easily by creating a new set of metrics specific to the company’s data that include populations that might not normally be counted, and exclude or include Hires and Terminations at the beginning and end of a time period.